Finnbar Maley: Personal life

-Maley's father, Paul Maley, was born in the United States and later moved to Australia where he played in the National Basketball League (NBL).
+Maley's father, Paul Maley, was born and raised in the United States and later moved to Australia where he played in the National Basketball League (NBL).
 His mother also played basketball.
 Maley's older sister, Anneli, plays in the Women's National Basketball League.

+In 2025, Maley completed a psychology degree at RMIT University in Melbourne.

+Statistics

+Updated to the end of round 22, 2026.